researchUSAI/research/README.md

 /recover → this deletes the last dropped file or the last response from the model, whichever came last, it's just a way to undo what happened last - 0: yes, 1: no

-/intro → add a prompt prefix
+/intro → add a prompt prefix. session bound (not persistent), not release bound.

-/outro → add a prompt postfix
+/outro → add a prompt postfix. session bound (not persistent), not release bound.

 /polarity → 0: explanatory; full vocabulary 1: concise. direct answer. yes or no, if applicable.